-Thankfully, the world of funding has changed dramatically over the past few years.
-Whereas the banks used to be virtually the only player in town, there are now numerous other optionsbut please do take professional advice before proceeding with any financial commitment.
+Thankfully, the world of funding has been going through a dramatic transformation over the past few years and this has resulted in more choice for start-ups.
+Whereas the banks used to be virtually the only player in town, there are now numerous other options but please do take professional advice before proceeding with any financial commitment.